 The Kelvinside roster for 2013 is headed by Street Cry, a source of some of the world's most brilliant and memorable thoroughbreds in recent years including the incomparable Zenyatta, history-maker Street Sense, Caulfield Guineas winner Whobegotyou, and Melbourne Cup winner Shocking.
-Street Cry's first New South Wales-bred crop are now two-year-olds and already include the highly impressive Stakes winners Metastasio and Za Moulin Rouge.
+Now three-year-olds, Street Cry's first New South Wales-bred crop include G1 Caulfield Guineas winner Long John and G1 VRC Oaks placegetter Solicit.

 He is joined by 11-time G1 winner and Champion sire Lonhro, sire of Champion colt Pierro.

 Australia's reigning Champion stallion, the sensational sprinter Exceed And Excel has sired more juvenile winners and juvenile Stakes winners since 2008 than any other stallion in the world and will stand at Kelvinside.
 He has enjoyed a remarkable run of success recently, having sired G1 Golden Slipper winner Overreach and G1 Sires' Produce Stakes winner Guelph.
 His triple G1-winning son Helmet returns for his second season at Northwood Park.

 Rapidly emerging as one of the best young stallions in the world, Medaglia d'Oro, whose extraordinary daughter Rachel Alexandra earned Horse of the Year honours in 2009 and is one of nine G1 winners for her sire, will cover his fourth Australian book of mares at Kelvinside in 2013.